lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 And even though all water molecules are alike, the [many properties of water](https://en.wikipedia.org/wiki/Properties_of_water) cannot easily be predicted from knowing the properties of a water molecule.

 Water molecules are the building blocks of liquid water, they can also form ice or water vapour.
-In general, interacting molecules form gases, fluids or solids.
+In general, interacting molecules give rise to gases, fluids or solids.
 We can think of these "states of matter" as new *levels of organisation*, which *emerge* from the interactions between molecules.
 A fluid or solid is a "thing" in itself, which has its own properties and follows its own peculiar rules.
 Water and ice are clearly very different, even though they are both made up of identical water molecules.